Jasmine Abedi: Early life and education

+Career

 She was also the Executive Producer of television programs Posh Tots for HGTV, and the television pilots Club Bounce for TruTV, Divas for VH-1, and Life With The Clarks for CMT.

 She and her sister Colet Abedi are co-authors of the young adult best selling novels Fae, The Dark King, and The Queen both published by Diversion Books.
 Oscar-winning director and producer Ridley Scott optioned the movie rights of Fae, the first installment of the three book trilogy.

 In 2011, she co-founded natural cosmetic company Generation Klean, Inc. with JD Larsen, and continues in the co-CEO role.